-In a smart governance scenario (as depicted in Figure 1), municipal authorities and local administrations strive to structure and arrange city-wide interventions across various IoT systems/applications to build an all-in-one and coordinated IoT ecosystem for the full smart city [18].
-However, the administration of a whole smart city requires a significant degree of responsibility for the many tasks to be completed, such as managing IoT systems (e.g., credential access and control of sensitive data).
+In a Smart Governance scenario, municipal authorities and local administrations strive to structure and arrange city-wide interventions across various IoT systems/applications to build an all-in-one and coordinated IoT ecosystem for the full Smart City.
+However, the administration of a whole Smart City requires a significant degree of responsibility for the many tasks to be completed, such as managing IoT systems (e.g., credential access, control of sensitive data).
 In addition, technology is necessary to handle these IoT systems in a coordinated and well-managed manner.
-The technical background required to carry out know-how is not recognized by city authorities but by professionals in the field [14].
+The technical background required to carry out know-how is not recognized by City Authorities but by professionals in the field [15].